Has Congress given walkover to BJP in Vidarbha?

 The Congress is contesting on seven seats and its alliance partner the Nationalist Congress Party (NCP) on remaining three seats.

-"The Congress has given tickets to outsiders from many seats in the region that was once considered party 's bastion.
+"The Congress has given tickets to outsiders from many seats in the region that was once considered party's bastion.
 The party workers are holding Congress General Secretary Mukul Wasnik responsible for fielding weak candidates and allege that he has played a key role in giving a walkover to the BJP," a source tells One India, who keeps a close watch on Maharashtra politics.

 Wasnik, who is in-charge of All India Congress Committee (AICC) Central Election Committee, hails from Maharashtra and had won his last Lok Sabha election from Ramtek in 2009.